marcosoikawa/shutdown-vms-with-disks/README.md

-# Shutdown VMs with converting disks to Stardard HDD
+# Shutdown VMs and convert disks to Stardard HDD
-Powershell script for Azure Automation that shutdown all VMs of a given Resource Group ann also update all disks of VMs to Stardard HDD disk.
-Good for shutdown your lab.
+Powershell script for Azure Automation that shutdown all VMs of a given Resource Group and also update all disks of VMs to Stardard HDD disk.
+Good for shutdown your lab or dev environment.
 Choose only your target Resource Group

 ## Requirements